nuscien/trivial/Core/README.md

 var parameters = RSAUtility.Parse(pem);
 ```

-And you can convert back by using the extension function `ToPrivatePEM` or `ToPublicPEM`.
+And you can convert back by using the extension method `ToPrivatePEMString` or `ToPublicPEMString`.
-And also you can use the extension function `ToXElement` to export the XML.
+And also you can use the extension method `ToXElement` to export the XML.

-### Symmetric and hash
+### Symmetric

 You can encrypt and decrypt a string by symmetric algorithm.